 - Maryland Bridge – This bridge typically replaces highly visible missing teeth.
-It consists of a single plastic piece that looks like replacement teeth and natural gums, which is attached to natural teeth by means of unobtrusive metal bands.
+It consists of a single plastic piece that looks like replacement teeth and natural gums, which is attached to natural teeth using unobtrusive metal bands.

 - Cantilever Bridge – Used when a tooth only remains on one end of the span, a Cantilever bridge connects on only one side.
 It will usually require two crowns for a single pontic.

 Bridges are the simplest way to replace missing teeth – they don’t require surgery or significant commitment on the patient’s part.
-Reap the healthful and mental rewards of an uncompromised smile by getting in touch with our office to discuss bridges.
+Reap the health and mental rewards of a full smile by getting in touch with our office to discuss bridges.